meaganck/Reversi-AI/README.md

 # Reversi-AI
-In this C program, you can play Reversi against a bot.
+In this C program, you can play Reversi against a AI.